Sludge Production Calculator Skip to main content

 1. Enter Plant Loading

-2. Select Dewatering Method
+2. Select Dewatering Prompt

-3. Enter Disposal Costs
+3. Enter Local Disposal Costs

 Built For

-• Consultants evaluating biosolids management alternatives
+• Consultants organizing biosolids management alternatives before permit and regulatory review

 Assumptions